 - In the play Lucky Stiff, a man leaves a fortune to his nephew, Harry — on the condition that Harry takes his corpse on a vacation to Monte Carlo under the pretense that he's not dead, just an invalid.

 - In the Borderlands 2 DLC "Captain Scarlett and Her Pirate's Booty", the resort town of Oasis only has one surviving inhabitant, a rather sad and lonely Stepford Smiler named Shade.
 All the other inhabitants are preserved corpses set up rather crudely with rope and tape recorders in a pathetic attempt by Shade to convince others (mostly himself) that the townsfolk are still alive.
-He's gone so far as to recording his own marriage rejection for one of said corpse.
+He's gone so far as to set up his own marriage rejection for one of said corpse.

-- This strip of Concerned: The half-life and death of Gordon Frohman.
+- This strip of Concerned: The Half-Life and Death of Gordon Frohman.

 - See the first panel of this VG Cats strip.

 - A variation of this occurs in Homestuck that's (so far) without any playing with the corpse.
 John doesn't know that Vriska is dead, and several characters have avoided telling him this.
 The fandom then took the logical next step◊.

 - In Will Save World For Gold, Ardon does this with his "temporary" adventuring party, as part of a crazy scheme.
 He fooled his actual adventuring party for a while too.